bpar476/SOFTENG755_Assignment1/README.md

 `python -W ignore world_cup.py --test-data <RELATIVE_PATH_TO_VALIDATION_CSV>`

+### Runtime

+Note that these scripts train the model every time you execute them.
+This involves hyperparameter cross validation testing so it can take some time.
+Just wait it out.
+For example, the occupancy script takes about 4 minutes.

 ## Note

 If you're running the world cup script and the Team1 or Team2 columns contain a different set of teams to that from the dataset originally given to us, you're going to need to run that script with the `-d` flag.
 This is because the trained model uses a OneHotEncoder of the dataset originally given to us which affects the dimensionality.
 The new data will be encoded with a OneHotEncoder also but if the set of values are different, the processed features will have different dimensionality to what is expected.